Hyundai-Kia-Connect/kia_uvo/README.md

 - Force Refresh Interval - asks your car for the latest data every 4 hours. **Configurable**
 - Force Refresh is disabled between 10PM and 6AM by default. **Configurable**
 - By default, distance unit is based on HA metric/imperial preference, you need to configure each entity if you would like other units.

+#### MyHyundai Korea login

+Choose **Korea** and **Hyundai** in the config flow.
+Home Assistant will show a MyHyundai authorization link.
+The registered OAuth callback forwards desktop browsers immediately, so capture it with the browser network log:

+1. Open the browser developer tools and select **Network**.
+2. Enable **Preserve log**, then open the authorization link and sign in with Pleos.
+3. After the browser reaches the Hyundai website, filter the requests for `oneapp.hyundai.com/redirect`.
+4. Copy that request's complete URL and paste it into Home Assistant with your vehicle-control PIN.

+Home Assistant stores the renewable token set in the config entry.
+It does not store the MyHyundai account password.
+The integration saves rotated refresh credentials after each token refresh.
+Browser login is only required again if Hyundai expires or revokes those credentials.

 ## Supported entities